 "The AHD Position is a great opportunity to continue to develop your leadership skills and contribute in a positive way to enriching one of our four largest residential communities on campus.
 We hope you'll apply!" - Ruth Abelmann, Acting Director, Residential Life

 Thanks for your interest in the Assistant Hall Director Position.
-Applications are due on Monday, November 30, 2020.
-Below is what you need to know about the process:
+Applications are due on December 2nd.
+Below is what you need to know about the process.

-- Interviews will be taking place on Monday, January 11 and Tuesday, January 12.
-Hiring decisions will be communicated on Friday, January 15.
+5. Interviews will be taking place on Friday, January 17th.
+Hiring decisions will be communicated on January 22nd.